 “What did you do?”
 Bob asked.

-“I couldn’t do anything,” Denny responded.
-“He told me that this wasn’t my home anymore and told me to leave.
-He didn’t want to see me again.”
+“He told me it wasn’t my house anymore.
+He told me to leave.
+He didn’t want to see me any more.”

-Bob reached around him with both arms, kissing his face, his neck, and his eyes.
+Bob reached around him with both arms, kissing his cheeks, his neck, and his eyelids.
 “Nobody will ever treat you like that again,” he whispered.
-“Nobody,” he continued, kissing him, and whispering.
+“Nobody.”
+He continued, kissing him, whispering.
 “I won’t let them.”

 “Where did you run away to?”
-Bob asked, kissing Denny on the forehead.
+Bob asked, pulling the covers over his shoulder.

-His voice growing quieter, he responded, “It was night time, and I was scared he would come looking for me, so I went through the woods.”
+Denny’s voice grew quiet.
+“It was nighttime, and I was scared he would come looking for me, so I went through the woods.”

-“Yeah,” Denny answered.
+Denny nodded.
 “I could see the shapes of bushes, and trees.
 I fell a few times, but I ended up on another blacktop road.”

 “What did you do?”